Death and state funeral of George VI: Funeral

-The funeral of George VI took place on 15 February.
+The funeral of George VI took place on 15 February at St. George's Chapel, Windsor.

 Mourners, including representatives of foreign governments, were assembled outside Westminster Hall by 8:15 am.
-The representatives of foreign governments included French Foreign Minister Robert Schuman, US Secretary of State Dean Acheson, West German Chancellor Konrad Adenauer.

 At 9:30 am George VI's coffin was carried from Westminster Hall by eight soldiers of the Grenadier Guards and placed on a gun carriage.
 The coffin was draped in the royal standard atop which were placed a crown, orb and sceptre as well as his wife's wreath of orchids and lilies of the valley.
 The coffin was placed on a gun carriage that, as per royal tradition, would be hauled by a party of sailors the 3.5 mi from New Palace Yard to Paddington Station from where it would travel to Windsor by train.
 The procession was led by the Central Band of the Royal Air Force and the Band of the Welsh Guards.

 Thereafter was a detachment of the RAF and representatives from Commonwealth forces including Northern and Southern Rhodesia, East and West Africa (King's African Rifles and Royal West African Frontier Force), Ceylon, Pakistan, India, South Africa, New Zealand, Australia and Canada.
 There followed detachments from the units that George VI held the position of colonel-in-chief or honorary colonel, other British Army units, including the bands of the Coldstream Guards, the Irish Guards and the Royal Artillery.
 There was also a detachment of the Royal Marines (including their band).
 These were followed by senior foreign and British military officers, including George VI's aides-de-camp.
 A detachment of the Household Cavalry was followed by the Band of the Scots Guards and the massed pipes of five Scottish and Irish Regiments.
 Further senior military officials and members of the Royal Household preceded and escorted the coffin, flanked by the Gentleman at Arms and Yeoman of the Guard.

-Behind the coffin the Royal Standard was carried by the Household Cavalry in front of the Queen's carriage, which carried Elizabeth II, Queen Elizabeth The Queen Mother, Princess Margaret and Princess Royal.
-They were followed on foot by the four royal dukes: Edinburgh, Gloucester, Windsor (George VI's brother, the former king Edward VIII) and Kent (Prince Edward, grandson of George V) and senior military and royal household figures.
+Behind the coffin the Royal Standard was carried by the Household Cavalry in front of the Queen's carriage, which carried Elizabeth II, Queen Elizabeth The Queen Mother, Princess Margaret and the Princess Royal.
+They were followed on foot by the four royal dukes: Edinburgh, Gloucester, Windsor (George VI's brother, the former King Edward VIII) and Kent (Prince Edward, grandson of George V) and senior military and royal household figures.